Efficacy and Safety of Dapagliflozin in Type 2 Diabetics With Stage 3A Chronic Kidney Disease

 Abstract

-Objective: The objective of this study was to evaluate the efficacy and safety of Dapagliflozin, a sodium-glucose co-transporter 2 (SGLT2) inhibitor, in patients with chronic kidney disease stage 3A (CKD 3A) and inadequately controlled Type 2 Diabetes Mellitus (T2DM).
+Objective: To evaluate the efficacy and safety of Dapagliflozin that is a sodium-glucose co-transporter 2 (SGLT2) inhibitor in patients with chronic kidney disease stage 3A (CKD 3A) and inadequately managed Type 2 Diabetes Mellitus (T2DM).

-Methodology: This randomized controlled trial was conducted at Pakistan Institute of Medical Sciences (PIMS), Islamabad, and included 196 patients with T2DM and CKD 3A (estimated glomerular filtration rate [eGFR] 45–60 ml/min/m²) with inadequate glycemic control (HbA1c 7.0%–11.0%).
-Patients were randomly assigned to either Dapagliflozin 10 mg/day plus standard care (Group A) or placebo plus standard care (Group B).
-After 24 weeks of treatment, HbA1c, eGFR, and hypoglycemic events were assessed.
-Efficacy was measured by changes in HbA1c, while safety was evaluated based on changes in eGFR and the occurrence of hypoglycemic episodes.
+Methodology: The randomized controlled trial study was conducted at PIMS Islamabad from January 2022 to December 2022, included 196 patients with T2DM and CKD 3A (eGFR 45-60 ml/min/m²) with inadequate glycemic control (HbA1c 7.0%-11.0%).
+Patients were assigned to Dapagliflozin 10 mg/day (Group A) and placebo plus standard care (Group B), randomly.
+After 24 weeks of treatment the HbA1c, eGFR and hypoglycemic events were measured at baseline.
+Change in HbA1c was used to measure efficacy and safety was evaluated by eGFR changes and hypoglycemic episodes.

 Published